batgit39/Day99-Analyse_Deaths_involving_Police_United_States/README.md

 # Day99-Analyse_Deaths_involving_Police_United_States

-# Analysis of Deaths Involving Police in the United States
 This project involves the analysis of a database containing information about every fatal shooting in the United States by a police officer in the line of duty.
 The data was collected by The Washington Post and covers incidents that occurred since January 1, 2015.

 # Objective